eddiesTime/sme_app/gfm_documentation.md

 ### Introduction

-In the previous part about widgets, I have covered the widget types `Stateless Widgets` and `Stateful Widgets`, and how Flutter handles them with the use of the Widget Tree and the Element Tree.
+In the previous part about widgets, I have covered the widget types stateless widgets and stateful widgets, and how Flutter handles them with the use of the widget tree and the element tree.
 That has been the way Flutter has been working internally in 2018, when the Flutter team has uploaded the YouTube video series *Widget 101*.
 Since then, Flutter has evolved, and so has the way Flutter handles widgets internally.
 In